 Ingredients

-- 10 okras (100 g, 3.5 oz)
+- 10 okra (100 g, 3.5 oz)

-- ½ tsp kosher salt (Diamond Crystal; use half for table salt)
+- ½ tsp Diamond Crystal kosher salt

-Marinade
+For the Marinade

-- 2 Tbsp usukuchi (light-colored) soy sauce (Or use regular soy sauce; Tip: we use usukuchi soy sauce when you want to keep the broth/sauce color light)
+- 2 Tbsp usukuchi (light-colored) soy sauce (or use regular soy sauce; Tip: we use usukuchi soy sauce when you want to keep the broth/sauce color light)

 - 2 Tbsp mirin